 Any unprofessional behavior observed by course faculty or staff member, may result in the student being required to meet with the OPC Leadership for discussion and determination of appropriate follow-up.

 Please make note that if there are 2 separate events on one day and attendance is taken at both events, this will count as 2 absences.
-If a student continues to have unexcused absences even after all participation points are lost, they will be required to meet with course leadership and will be subject to additional grade penalties.

 Participation will be tracked throughout the OPC series.